 Program educational objectives are broad statements that describe the career and professional accomplishments that the program is preparing graduates to achieve.
 The program educational objectives of Oregon Tech's Mechanical Engineering Technology program are to produce alumni who:

-- are able to analyze and design practical mechanical systems.
+- are able to analyze, design, implement, and maintain practical mechanical systems.

 - communicate effectively and work well on team-based engineering projects.

-- succeed in mechanical and manufacturing engineering positions.
+- succeed in mechanical and manufacturing engineering technology positions.

 - pursue continued professional development.